asim/malten/README.md

 ```

 Malten has access to all your chats/groups.
 The next message sent in a chat/group will create a new stream
 observer.
-When you then prompt with @malten, it will send as a command to the server and it will be answered
+When you then prompt with `@malten`, it will send as a command to the server and it will be answered
 by the OpenAI agent if enabled.

 ## API